simonhw/gardening-services/README.md

 - `Sprint 1/2/3/4` - To denote in which sprint the user story will be worked on.
 - `Story Points: 1/2/3` - To denote how much effort each user story requires.
 - `Must-Have` - A user story relating to a feature without which the website will not function correctly.
+This tag is also used for features which are a requirement for the Code Institute assessment criteria but which would otherwise not impede the site's essential functionality.
 - `Should-Have` - A user story relating to a feature that will complement the core website features and enhance the user experience.
 - `Could-Have` - A user story relating to a feature that could be of benefit to the user but without which the site will still achieve all its design goals.
 - `Site User` - A user story from the perspective of a regular site user.